edumats/cs50-flack/README.md

 ### Compatibility

-Please use a updated Firefox or Chrome browser for best results.
+Please use an updated Firefox or Chrome browser for best results.

 Microsoft Edge and Safari will not display the chat's messages due to incompatibility with `CSS.escape()`